kfl/adventofcode_2021/notes.md

 hard to give priority to `explodeAt` over `splits`, for instance there might a split which is more to the left than an explode, in which case we still have to take the explode over the split.
 Fun times.

+Post event: Implemented an alternative solution based on a flat data-structure.
+The `Seq` datatype in Haskell is quite nice for this implementation.
+Also added an F# implementation.

 Day 22